 Each foot has four arches.
 There’s the medial arch (the one you think about) on the inside of the foot, a lateral arch (outside of the foot), a transverse arch (across the foot), and a metatarsal arch (ball of the foot).
 All are vital to the correct alignment of the feet and, in particular, the ankle joint on which all your weight initially rests.
-One or more of those arches (usually the medial and/or metatarsal) out of alignment can start a chain reaction of muscle imbalances throughout the body that subsequently may be at least part of the reason for headaches.
+One or more of those arches (usually the medial and/or metatarsal) out of alignment can start a chain reaction of muscle imbalances throughout the body that subsequently may be at least part of the reason for headaches and migraines.

 Ankle Joint Alignment